-Important: Hot Snapshots are available on Virtual Cloud Servers, however it is recommended to stop your instance before taking a snapshot to avoid data corruption.
+Important: Hot Snapshots are available on Virtual Cloud Instances, however it is recommended to stop your instance before taking a snapshot to avoid data corruption.

 If you have a BareMetal Cloud instance, power off your server by clicking on the “•••” button, then on “Archive”.

 1 .
-Click on the Attached Volumes tab to see the volumes attached on your server:
+Click on the Attached Volumes tab to see the volumes attached on your instance:

 2 .
 Choose the volume that you want to snapshot and click on Snapshot: